DanutaZabinska/Sorting/README.md

 # Sorting
-Sorting Unit tests for different sort methods.
+Using JUnit tests for different sort methods.